openvcloud/docs/docs/CloudBrokerPortal/Accounts/Accounts.md

 ![](CreateAccount.png)

-If the username you specify doesn't exist yet, a new user will be created, and an activation e-mail will be send to the e-mail address you specify, allowing the user to set his password.
+If the username you specify doesn't exist yet, a new user will be created and an activation e-mail will be sent to the e-mail address you specify, allowing the user to set his password.
 In case the user already exists, you can leave the e-mail address field empty.

 All the other fields are for setting limits on the total available capacity for the new account: